ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Interaction

-The interactions of the mechanisms is thus outlined:
+Assuming no other log consistency measures exist, clients who perform only a subset of the mechanisms described in this document are exposed to the following vulnerabilities:

-HTTPS clients can be attacked without risk of detection if they do not participate in any of the three mechanisms.
+HTTPS clients can be attacked without risk of detection if they do not participate in any of the three mechanisms (or any other, unspecified mechanisms).

 HTTPS clients are afforded the greatest chance of detecting an attack when they either participate in both SCT Feedback and STH Pollination with Proof Fetching or if they have a Trusted Auditor relationship.
-(Participating in SCT Feedback is required to prevent a malicious log from refusing to ever resolve an SCT to an STH, as put forward in
+(Participating in SCT Feedback is the only way specified in this document to prevent a malicious log from refusing to ever resolve an SCT to an STH, as put forward in {{actively-malicious-log}}).
-{{actively-malicious-log}}).
 Additionally, participating in SCT Feedback enables an HTTPS client to assist in detecting the exact target of an attack.

 HTTPS servers that omit SCT Feedback enable malicious logs to carry out attacks without risk of detection.
 If these servers are targeted